codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on.md

   - **OpenID Connect (OAuth 2.0)** identity management.
 For example, Google, GitHub, Bitbucket and GitLab.

-  This enables seamless SSO from a browser, by asserting the identity of the user to Codefresh.
+  Seamless SSO from a browser is enabled by asserting the identity of the user to Codefresh.

 A SAML2 based federated system comprises the following main components: